THE 300km/h barrier has long been a magic and somewhat mythical marker in Australian touring car racing.

 Occasionally there have been claims of the modern V8s recording 300km/h, but they have been rare and often met with scepticism, either from rivals or the team involved.

-That includes Glenn Seton’s oft referenced 302km/h speed promoted by the TV broadcast in 1996, which Seton himself casts doubt on in his new book, Seto: The official racing history of Glenn Seton.
+That includes Glenn Seton’s oft referenced 302km/h speed promoted by the TV broadcast in 1996, which Seton himself casts doubt on in his book, Seto: The official racing history of Glenn Seton.

 Before the modern V8 Supercar era began, Holden’s legendary PR man Tim ‘Plastic’ Pemberton devised a plan to cash-in on the public’s thirst for top speed numbers.